peufeu2/GrugBus/README.md

     await self.read_regs( self.reg_list )

     print( self.battery_voltage.value )

-GrugBus puts lipstick on Modbus and brings it up to modern Neanderthal tech level, including:

-- No need to remember registers' number, address, offset, function code, etc.

-- Automatic handling of types, units, fixed point, floats, bitfields, etc.

-Example: you define an Uint16 register that contains Volts, with a unit value of 0.1V.
-If the register contains 2305, this means 230.5V.
-This is the last time you'll see this, reg.value is a float, and it's in volts.
-Also works for writes.

-- Client and server support.
-In client mode, the register API can read/write to a server.
-In server mode, it can read/write to a pymodbus datastore to prepare data to be served.
-This is used in modbus_mitm.py to man-in-the-middle the link between an inverter and its smartmeter.

-- Bulk register reads up to 40x faster than single reads.

 Most modbus commands don't take much longer to read 10 registers instead of just one.
 In the above example, grugbus will split the list of registers into chunks that fit into the maximum transaction size, and read the registers you asked for in the minimum number